-Suppose you invest Rs 5 lac in a liquid fund on 1st January 2020.
+Suppose you invest Rs 5 lac in a liquid fund on 1st January 2022.
 Now lets say you need Rs 1 lac.
 So you can redeem liquid funds worth Rs 1 lac.
-Depending on the day of redemption, you will be paying following exit loads:
+Depending on the day of redemption, you will be paying the following exit loads:

 So if you want a thumb rule or Liquid Fund Exit Load Calculator, then think of it like this.
 If you exit/redeem your liquid fund within the first 7 days, then you will be paying Rs 4.5 to Rs 7.0 per lac.
 That’s a simple estimate for exit load calculation for liquid funds.

-Does Liquid Fund have exit load?
-Yes it does.
-And now you already know what is exit load for liquid funds in 2020-21 in India.
+Does Liquid Fund have an exit load?
+Yes, it does.
+And now you already know what is exit load for liquid funds in 2023 in India.

 No doubt the percentages look small in absolute terms.
 But have a look at this example.
 Suppose you invest Rs 1 crore in liquid funds.
 At 7% annual estimated returns, this Rs 1 crore can earn Rs 7 lac in one year.
 This translates to Rs 1917 per day.
 Now exit loaf of 0.0045% to 0.0070% on Rs 1 crore means Rs 450-700 in a day.
 So the exit load of Rs 700 would eat into a lot of one-day return of liquid fund if you redeem it in a day.
 Right?

 So why was this graded exit load introduced by SEBI and based on recommendations of AMFI?